Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 holding the bomb release button.
 If the bomb release button is released prior to munitions release, but at a range greater than the programmed release range, the attack can be recovered by pressing and holding the bomb release button until release occurs.
-When this takes place, the pullup light will illuminate to confirm drop initiation.
+When this takes place, the pull-up light will illuminate to confirm drop initiation.
 Should the bomb release button not be pressed until after the release point is passed, the bombs will not release until the target is passed; ergo, the bomb button should be released to cancel the run prior to